isomerpages/gb-assist/pages/solutionrepo/solution1512.md

 ---
-title: Trend Micro - Package (Apex One - 51 Licenses)
+title: EPOS Enhanced POS Version 2 - Package (EPOS Enhanced POS All In 1)
-permalink: /productivity-solutions-grant/solutionrepo/solution799
+permalink: /productivity-solutions-grant/solutionrepo/solution1512
 ---

 #### Description

-A cloud-based endpoint solution which secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks.
+EPOS Enhanced POS helps retailers at their Point of Sales to improve checkout, customer management, inventory management and provide detailed sales, customer and product data and analysis.
+It reduces human error and improve accuracy in sales invoicing and stock deduction.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Singtel-Trend_Micro_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_EPOS_Pte._Ltd_Annex_3_-_New_CR_wef_29_Oct_2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria